 Also of interest is that Piedmont has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Piedmont is also a city of artists.
 Piedmont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Piedmont’s character.

 Telecommuters are a relatively large percentage of the workforce: 9.27% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Piedmont is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 Piedmont is a very ethnically-diverse city.
 The people who call Piedmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Piedmont residents report their race to be White, followed by Asian.
-Important ancestries of people in Piedmont include German, Irish, Russian, and Italian.
+Important ancestries of people in Piedmont include English, Irish, Russian, and European.

 The most common language spoken in Piedmont is English.
 Other important languages spoken here include Chinese and Spanish.